 - Examples: H2, Cl2, I2 etc.

 2. Polar Molecular Solids

-- They do not conduct electricity and they have a higher melting point than the non -polar molecular solids.
+- They do not conduct electricity, and they have a higher melting point than non-polar molecular solids.

 The solids contain polar covalent bonds with Hydrogen, Fluorine, Oxygen and Nitrogen atoms.
 In these solids, molecules are held together via strong hydrogen bonding.

-- The physical nature of such solids are hard.
+- The physical nature of such solids is hard.

 - They do not conduct electricity.

-- The physical state of these solids are volatile liquids or soft solids under room temperature.
+- The physical state of these solids is volatile liquids or soft solids under room temperature.

 - They have a low melting point.